 forwarding any faculty or staff mail once they have moved from the

 respective department.
 It is the responsibility Of the department to

 determine if the mail belongs within the department or should be

 returned or forwarded to the faculty or staff to their off campus

 address or newly assigned department.
 IT IS NOT THE RESPONSIBILITY OF

-NAU POSTAL AND SHIPPING SERVICES.
+NAU POSTAL SERVICES.

 Note: Intra-campus Mail System is limited to

 university business.
 For delivery, folded material, stapled or taped is